axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/reference-destination-elasticsearch2/_index.md

 {{% alert title="Warning" color="warning" %}}

-Hazard of data loss\!
+Hazard of data loss!
 Using the `concurrent-requests()` option increases the number of messages lost in case the Elasticsearch server becomes unaccessible.

 {{% /alert %}}